AnyLogic

 }

-You can think of a multidimensional array as “array of arrays”.
-The initialized as new double[10][20] is array of 10 arrays of 20 double values each.
-Notice that doubleArray.length returns 10 and doubleArray[i].length returns 20.
+You can think of a multidimensional array as an “array of arrays”.
+The array initialized as new double[10][20] is an array of 10 arrays of 20 double values each.
+Note that doubleArray.length returns 10 and doubleArray[i].length returns 20.

 How can we improve this article?